 A Divorce Ceremony Can Help You Make the Transition from Married to Single

 A thoughtful divorce ceremony will assist with the transition from marriage to separation and finally to divorce.
 It can include a party of shared toasts and breaking bread, and it can also be a unique opportunity for adults to show support to their children and to share and recognize the place of family and friends.

 Divorce is a major life transition that society more often than not fails to recognize, and individuals are wrongly made to feel guilt, shame, or failure.
-Anyone that has been or is now going through a divorce needs to know that they are respected members of their community, respected for bravely being able to come through one of life's most overwhelming experiences with a little help from their friends.
-Like the phoenix of ancient mythology, divorced folks can receive the opportunity to rise like a bird from what may to some be perceived as ashes, but in reality, it's just life in its full glory on planet Earth.
-Throughout civilization, ceremonies have proven to be vital to the health and well being for individuals and their community, and with open hearts, Celebrants embrace this life-affirming tradition!
+Anyone that has been or is now going through a divorce needs to know that they are respected members of their community, respected for bravely being able to come through one of life’s most overwhelming experiences with a little help from their friends.
+Like the phoenix of ancient mythology, divorced folks can receive the opportunity to rise like a bird from what may to some be perceived as ashes, but in reality, it’s just life in its full glory on planet Earth.
+Throughout civilization, ceremonies have proven to be vital to the health and well being of individuals and their community, and with open hearts, Celebrants embrace this life-affirming tradition!

 Charlotte Eulette is Director of the North American Chapter of the International Federation of Celebrants, a 501c3 non-profit organization with 400 Celebrants who create and officiate at virtually every life-cycle event, including divorces.
 The International Federation of Celebrants was founded over 40 years ago in Australia. www.celebrantinstitute.org